GaryChen513/README.md_Generator/README.md

 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)<br />

 ## Description
-A node.js application that uses user input from inquirer to populate a README.md file for user repository.
+A node.js application that uses user input from inquirer to populate a README.md file for user repository. <br />
-Below is the gif showing the functionality of the application:
+Below is the gif showing the functionality of the application:<br />

 ![Gary README Generator](./video/video.mp4)